-Hypertension affects over 30 percent of adult Americans.
-Hypertension is an independent risk factor for the development of cardiovascular disease.
-The more elevated the blood pressure, the higher the risk of myocardial infarction (MI), stroke, heart failure, and kidney disease.
+Hypertension affects over 30 percent of adult Americans and is an independent risk factor for the development of cardiovascular disease.
+Hypertension can increase the risk of myocardial infarction (MI), stroke, heart failure (HF), and kidney disease.
 To reduce the risk of cardiovascular events, the current blood pressure goal is less than 140/90 mm Hg.
 For patients with chronic renal disease or diabetes, the current goal for blood pressure therapy is less than 130/80 mm Hg.
 Attainment of blood pressure goals results in a reduced risk of cardiovascular events.
 There is inter-patient variability in response to various antihypertensive classes.
 In the absence of compelling indications, reaching target blood pressure is central in determining cardiovascular benefit in patients with hypertension, not the specific agent used.
+19,20,21 present.
+According to the JNC-7 guidelines, compelling indications for ACE inhibitors are: congestive heart failure (CHF), post-myocardial infarction (MI), high-risk coronary disease, diabetes mellitus, chronic kidney disease, and recurrent stroke prevention.
+ACE inhibitors have been shown to reduce mortality in CHF, delay progression of diabetic nephropathy, and reduce risk of adverse cardiovascular outcomes in high-risk patients.